 Eggplant is a super delicious, low-calorie vegetable you can use to add some variety and nutrition to any meal.
 It is so versatile and can be used in so many eggplant recipes like in these baked eggplant meatballs or these healthy baked eggplant fries.

 Eggplant is full of nutrition.
 It is a great source of vitamins and minerals, helps improve digestion, improves bone health, prevents diseases like cancer, and is great for heart health.
 Click here to read more about the nutrition of eggplant.

 Is eggplant parmesan healthy?

-Well, typically baked or fried eggplant parmesan is not really healthy since it is breaded and fried or baked and contains 350 calories and 47% fat per serving.
+Well, typically baked or fried eggplant parmesan is not really healthy since it is breaded and fried or baked and contains 350 calories and 22 grams of fat per serving.

-But this air fryer eggplant parmesan is healthy since I omitted the oil and frying and cooked it in the air-fryer, which gives it a fried texture and taste but requires no oil at all.
-Making it only 133 calories per serving with only 5 grams of fat.
-Isn’t that great!
+But this air fryer eggplant parmesan is healthy since I omitted most of the oil and frying and cooked it in the air-fryer, which gives it a fried texture and taste but requires almost no oil at all.
+Making it about 180 calories per serving with only 5 grams of fat, which is AMAZING!

 Ingredients needed to make air fryer eggplant parmesan